iterative/dvc.org/content/docs/use-cases/secure-data-caching-hub.md

-# Fast Data Storage Layer
+# Secure Data and Model Caching Hub

 Datasets used in data science tend to exceed typical storage and networking capacities.
 Storage needs expand rapidly as more people acquire the same data,